 Forget the days of those noticeable silver, or amalgam, fillings.
-Tooth colored fillings are the new, improved way to restore a tooth from a cavity.
-Not only does this method blend beautifully with the rest of your natural teeth, it also requires less removal of the tooth’s structure.
+Tooth-colored fillings are the new, improved way to restore a tooth from a cavity.
+Not only does this method blend beautifully with the rest of your natural teeth, but it also requires less removal of the tooth’s structure.
 And when it comes to dentistry, the more conservative the treatment, the better.
-The next time you’ve got a cavity that requires filling, don’t worry about marring your smile with a silver spot.
-Dr. Gary Chaffee is your dentist in Newbury Park, and he’s got you covered with tooth colored fillings.
+The next time you’ve got a cavity that requires a filling, don’t worry about marring your smile with a silver spot.
+Dr. Gary Chaffee has you covered with tooth-colored fillings in Newbury Park, CA.

-The procedure for tooth colored fillings is minimally-invasive and saves as much of the natural tooth structure as possible.
-The filling is comprised of layered composite resin, a biocompatible mixture made of smooth glass and plastic, that’s customizable to the shade of your surrounding teeth.
-This method is completely metal-free and restores up to 70 percent of the tooth strength, meaning there’s less chance you’ll need a crown or root canal due to the filling’s failure in coming years.
+The procedure for tooth-colored fillings is minimally invasive and saves as much of the natural tooth structure as possible.
+The filling consists of layered composite resin, a biocompatible mixture made of smooth glass and plastic, that’s customizable to the shade of your surrounding teeth.
+This method is completely metal-free and restores up to 70 percent of the tooth strength, meaning there’s less chance you’ll need a crown or root canal due to the filling’s failure in the coming years.

 Highly noticeable in the smile Blend flawlessly with surrounding teeth

 Only restore 30 percent of tooth strength Restore up to 70 percent of tooth strength

 Expand in response to hot and cold Highly resistant to hot and cold

 Result in more sensitive teeth Reduced sensitivity

 Potential for mercury exposure Completely metal- and mercury-free